atkuzmanov/genesys-java-springboot-prototype/README.md

 ## Description

-This is a project to be used as a `base` or a `cookie-cutter` if you will.
+This is a project to be used as a `base` or a `cookie cutter` if you will.

 This version of the project is for building a Java Spring Boot Web and REST applications from scratch.